amritmantersingh/simple_react_chat/README.md

 1. Clone or download repository;
 2. Run ` npm i ` inside project root directory;
 3. Run ` npm i ` in /client;
+5. Copy .example.js files as .js in /config directory and fill your data;
 4. To start dev server run ` npm run all ` from project root;

 ## Contributing